swat-sccs/sauce/_docs/advanced-services.md

 ## SSH

-We operate a SSH server at `ssh.swarthmore.edu`.
+We operate a SSH server at `ssh.sccs.swarthmore.edu`.
 You can sign in to the server with your SCCS account and do anything that you can normally do on a remote server, including long-running processes like web servers and file storage.
 The SSH server (currently a machine named Heron) runs Ubuntu with a variety of packages installed; if you'd like something else installed, just let us